Thai-Informatics-System/obk-servicemind-documentation/readme.md

         "body": {
            "chatSessionId": "4482e256-da14-47cc-b119-9575bbb3b6d3",
-           "contentType": "TEXT",      // Can be TEXT, FILE, or IMAGE "messageContent": "whatever messages needs to be sent" }
+           "contentType": "TEXT",      // Can be TEXT, FILE, or IMAGE "messageContent": "whatever messages needs to be sent", "metdata": {
+              "any_non_mandatory_key": "any_value"
+            }
+        }
     }
 }